MicrosoftDocs/customer-insights/ci-docs/consent-management/manage-users.md

     - Has all permissions of the Contributor role.
     - Can set system settings.
     - Can manage users and permissions.
     - The first admin who enables the consent management capability in Customer Insights gets the Admin (Owner) role.
-This users can't be removed from the system.
+This user can't be removed from the system.

 ## Add users